Gokul Suresh

-Gokul Suresh (born 29 September 1993) is an Indian actor who appears in Malayalam films.
+Gokul Suresh (born 29 September 1993) is an Indian actor who appears in Malayalam cinema.
 He is the son of film actor and politician Suresh Gopi.
-He graduated with a bachelor's degree in Business Administration from Christ University, Bengaluru and did internship at Le Méridien, Kochi before entering into cinema.
-In 2016, he made his acting debut with the romantic comedy Mudhugauv, which earned him a SIIMA Award for Best Debut Actor nomination.

-Early life
+Early life and career

-Gokul was born as the eldest son to Malayalam actor and former Rajya Sabha MP Suresh Gopi and Radhika Nair on 29 September 1993 in Thiruvananthapuram, Kerala.
+Gokul was born as the second child to actor Suresh Gopi and Radhika Nair on 29 September 1993 in Kollam, Kerala.
 He has two younger sisters Bhagya Suresh, Bhaavni Suresh and a younger brother Madhav Suresh.
+His elder sister Lakshmi died in a car accident when she was one and a half years old.

-Gokul completed his primary level education from St. Thomas Residential School, Thiruvananthapuram and his secondary level education from Pallikoodam School, Kottayam and Saraswathy Vidyalaya, Thiruvananthapuram.
+Gokul completed his primary level education from St. Thomas Residential School, Thiruvananthapuram and his secondary level education from Pallikoodam, Kottayam and Saraswathy Vidyalaya, Thiruvananthapuram.
 He graduated with a bachelor's degree in Business Administration from Christ University in Bangalore, and did his internship as a front officer and staff at Le Méridien, Kochi.
 It was during this time he felt a passion for acting and lost interest in corporate jobs.

 In Gokul's debut film Mudhugauv, Aju Varghese was initially cast to play the lead role.
 But the makers wanted a younger actor to make the character look more convincing.
 While in search of a younger actor they ended up in Gokul who happened to be producer Sandra Thomas' Facebook friend and then approached him with the script.
 Gokul found the script for Mudhugauv interesting and later replaced Aju.

 Career

 Acting debut (20162017)

 Gokul had made his debut into acting with the 2016 film Mudhugauv directed by debutant Vipin Das.
 The movie was a production of Vijay Babu and Sandra Thomas' Friday Film House.
 He played Bharath, an absentminded college student whose only intention was for his love interest, Ganga.
-In a typical mixed review, Sanjith Sidhardhan of The Times of India rated Gokul's performance as "it has only helped the actor as he has a sweet and appealing presence", while Anasuya Menon of The Hindu said: "Gokul Suresh’s impressive debut in Muddhugauv has clearly set him on track".
+In a typical mixed review, Sanjith Sidhardhan of The Times of India rated Gokul's performance as "it has only helped the actor as he has a sweet and appealing presence", while Anasuya Menon of The Hindu said: "Gokul Suresh's impressive debut in Muddhugauv has clearly set him on track".

 In his second venture, he did a supporting character in director Ajai Vasudev's Masterpiece (2017) starring Mammootty.
 Gokul played a college student Unnikrishnan who is alleged murdering his love interest.
 Writing for The Times of India, Deepa Soman commended: "Though brief, Gokul Suresh enacts his role decently enough and the makers have tried to ooze as much energy as possible into the song sequences".
 "Mammootty sir was the reason why I chose Masterpiece.
 I didn't care whether the character was a long one or a sidekick," said Gokul.

 As an actor, Gokul wants to follow Fahadh Faasil's path of career growth and likes Fahadh's perspective on certain aspects.
 He said to The Times of India, "I watch the interviews of all the actors, but I could personally relate to what Fahadh says".